ybNero/DailyEnglishDictation-CoachShane/Day51-100 Dictation.md

 # Day 54

 There are usually about 3 shark attacks on people **in and around** Australia all year.
-In 2012, the coutry has seem 3 attacks already and January isn’t even ~~un~~finished, yet.
+In 2012, the country has seem 3 attacks already and January isn’t even ~~un~~finished, yet.

 ## 讲解